 Leaving generalities and negatives behind . . . the next group is short list of conductors whose work has impacted me in unique ways.
 They have affected me for good and have been particularly exemplary in one or more respects:

 I never had the opportunity to play under Reynolds, a true prince of conducting pedagogues, but I did spend a little time with him, both personally and in a group.
 At summer symposia, he shared a lesson or two I won’t forget.
 Here, I honor Reynolds (who taught some who taught me) along with two graduate professors who were and are examples of generosity, teaching, and devotion to music-making and students.

 The next list includes a few more I’ve learned from at symposia, plus others I have observed on only one or two occasions.
 These conductors strike me as highly artistic, but they have not been specifically formative in my development.

 Patrick Casey (no relative)

-In a couple of the above instances, chronologically distant memories are still strong of impressive, beautiful, controlled gesture, perfectly connected with sound (McKoin, Casey, and Kirchhoff in particular).
+In some of the above instances, chronologically distant memories are still strong of impressive, beautiful, controlled gesture, well connected with sound (McKoin, Casey, and Kirchhoff in particular).
 From Lynch I learned the necessity of correlating baton “travel” distance with the relative duration of pulses in asymmetric meter.
-In all of these, the traits I admire include the humble handling of personal charisma and visible passion.
+In all of these, the traits I admire include visible, artistic passion.